microsoft/nni/docs/en_US/Compressor/Pruner.md

 ![](../../img/slim_pruner.png)

-> Slim Pruner prunes channels in the convolution layers by masking corresponding scaling factors in the later BN layers, L1 regularization on the scaling factors should be applied in batch normalization (BN) layers while training, scaling factors of BN layers are **globally ranked** while pruning, so the sparse model can be automatically found given sparsity.
+> Slim Pruner **prunes channels in the convolution layers by masking corresponding scaling factors in the later BN layers**, L1 regularization on the scaling factors should be applied in batch normalization (BN) layers while training, scaling factors of BN layers are **globally ranked** while pruning, so the sparse model can be automatically found given sparsity.

 ### Usage